What are Evasions?

-The 2017 NSS Labs NGFW Test reveals many of the leading next generation firewalls are vulnerable to Advanced Evasion Techniques (AETs) that can let exploits and malware (including aggressive ransomware attacks like WannaCry) to into your network undetected.
+Industry tests reveal that many of the leading next generation firewalls (NGFW) are vulnerable to evasions.
+Evasions take advantage of design flaws in many firewalls and allow exploits and malware (including aggressive ransomware attacks like WannaCry) into your network undetected.

-With Evader, the world’s premier software-based testing environment for evasions, you can see how well your firewalls and intrusion prevention systems (IPSs) defend against these threats.
+With Evader, the world’s premier software-based testing environment for evasions, you can see how well your firewalls and intrusion prevention systems (IPSs) defend against these threats by:

-- Launch controlled AET-borne attacks at network security devices
+- Launching controlled evasion-borne attacks at network security devices

 Note: Evader is not a hacking tool or a penetration test intended to transmit arbitrary exploits.
 It is offered solely for testing and should not be used against any systems outside your environment.
 Using AETs, Evader tests whether or not a known exploit can be delivered through security devices you specify to a target host.

-Forcepoint’s network security group pioneered the detection of and defense against AETs – we literally wrote the book.
-Simply put, AETs are ways of manipulating the underlying transport of information over the network to get traffic through inspection systems and into your network.
+Forcepoint’s network security group literally wrote the book on evasions, which manipulate the underlying transport of information over the network to get traffic through inspection systems and into your network.
 More and more, they’re being used in cyberattacks to carry exploits and malware that otherwise might have been caught by conventional networking devices.

 For example, one type of evasion splits malware into pieces that are transmitted out of order.
 Defenses that aren’t designed to protect against evasions don’t see the malware and let the mixed up traffic through.
 Once inside your network, the malicious code gets reassembled and can attack your servers, databases, and users.

-With Evader, you can see if your network security devices are leaving you vulnerable to AETs.
+With Evader, you can see if your network security devices are leaving you vulnerable to evasions.

 How is Evader Used?

-Evader enables people in many different roles to make security decisions based on solid facts rather than hunches or hype.
-With it, you can better assess your network security posture so that you can see whether your security controls are up to the task of countering emerging advanced threats.
+With Evader, you can better assess your network security posture so that you can see whether your security controls are up to the task of countering emerging advanced threats.

 Evader is easily configured, allowing for a variety of flexible test sequences – from basic packet-size modifications to more advanced chaff and fragmentation evasion combinations.
 A visual interface enables you to: